kristosh/kristosh.github.io/_posts/2023-06-23-Explainable-ViT.md

 Firstly, as mentioned in the code block comments we follow the details of the ViT paper such as `batch size`, `number of patches`, `number of layers`, the `dimensionality of the embeddings`, `number of heads`, etc. More details can be found in the paper's Table 1 and Table 3.

-The first thing that our code tries to emulate is the creation of patches.
+The first thing that our code tries to emulate is the creation of `patches`.
 Given, an image we create patches of size $16 \times 16$ ($P \times P$).
 Thus, if the input image has size $H \times W \times C$  and is $224 \times 224 \times 3$, the total amount of patches is $N = 196$, and can be calculated by the following formula $N = HW/P^{2}$.
-Then, these image patches are turned into embeddings, by using the `PatchEmbedding` functionality.
+Then, these image patches are turned into embeddings, by using the `PatchEmbedding` code that is portrayed below.
 The benefit of turning the raw images into embeddings is that we can learn a representation of the image that can improve with training.

 Different values for the size of the embeddings can be found in Table 1, but throughout this tutorial, we will make use of $D = 768$.
 The idea is to first split the image into patches and then apply a learnable 2d convolutional layer to each patch.
-If we set the proper values for the kernel_size and stride parameters of a `torch.nn.Conv2d()` then we can have the desired output embedding, for instance, $D = 768$ in our case.
+If we set the proper values for the `kernel_size` and `stride` parameters of a `torch.nn.Conv2d()` then we can have the desired output embedding, for instance, $D = 768$ in our case.
 To facilitate the dimensions of output smoothly we will need to make use of a `flatten()` function to flatten the output of the convolutional layer.

-The next step is to stack $m$ Transformer Encoders together using the following code: `nn.Sequential(*[TransformerEncoderBlock(.)` and finally add a linear layer that will output the desired amount of classes `nn.Linear(in_features=embedding_dim, out_features=num_classes)`.

 **PatchEmbedding code**: After having created the patches in the main `ViT` class, the next step is to calculate the embeddings of the patches.
 This is done by the `PatchEmbedding` class.
 The code for the `PatchEmbedding` class is as follows: